brazilian-utils/brutils-python/README_EN.md

 Returns:

-- bool: True if the verification digit matches the first 10 digits,
+- bool: True if RENAVAM is valid,
   False otherwise.

-Raises:

-- ValueError: If the input is not a string, is not numeric, or does not have exactly 11 digits.

 Example: